In Exercises 55–60, find the indicated probabilities and interpre... | Channels for Pearson+

 Central Limit Theorem (CLT)

-The Central Limit Theorem states that, for a sufficiently large sample size, the distribution of the sample mean will approximate a normal distribution, regardless of the population's distribution.
-This theorem is essential for calculating probabilities related to sample means, particularly when the sample size is small, as it allows us to use normal distribution properties.
+The Central Limit Theorem states that, for a sufficiently large sample size, the distribution of the sample mean will be approximately normally distributed, regardless of the population's distribution.
+This theorem allows statisticians to make inferences about population parameters using sample statistics, particularly when calculating probabilities.

 Recommended video: